raul-izquierdo/english/sources/vocabulary/Doing Things/At Work.$.md

 trabajos que hacer = assignments `I have a lot of assignments to do this week`

 ofrecerse a (hacer algo) = offer TO
-    ? : `Jack offered to buy Amy a new book`
+    ?
+Jack se ofreció a comprarle un libro nuevo a Amy : `Jack offered to buy Amy a new book`

 asumir/aceptar una tarea/responsabilidad = take on
-    ? : `She took on the organization of the event`
-    ? : `I took on the responsibility of managing the project`
+    ?
+Ella se encargó de la organización del evento : `She took on the organization of the event` ?
+Me encargué de la gestión del proyecto : `I took on the responsibility of managing the project`

 asumir responsabilidades = take responsibility for